huy1231234455/TTCS/README.md

 - Control mouse without touching it!
 - Control the game using hand gestures

-## Mouse controls 🖱
+## Mouse controls
 * To move mouse-
-  - Raise your index finger up and move 👆
+  - Raise your index finger up and move
 * To Left click-
-  - Raise your index and middle finger up and touch them ✌
+  - Raise your index and middle finger up and touch them
 * To Right click-
   - Raise your index finger and thumb and touch them
+* Cancel the action
+  - Raise all 5 fingers to cancel the action

 ## Technologies
 Project is created using:
   - Language: Python
-  - Libraries used - openCV, mediapipe, numpy,pycaw,tensoflow
+  - Libraries used - openCV, mediapipe, numpy, pycaw, tensoflow

 ## How to setup:
 Make sure following libraries are installed before execution